ONLINE HELP

 Depending on the type of browse implemented with the SQL functions, the management of the tabulations in the items will differ:

-Type of browse: SQLFirst/SQLCol
+Type of path: SQLFirst/SQLCol

-Type of browse: SQLFetch/SQLGetCol
+Type of path: SQLFetch/SQLGetCol

 Management of tabulationsThis type of browse cannot be used to retrieve the tabulations found in the values of records.
 A tabulation separates two items.
 Only the part found before the tabulation will be retrieved by the read functions.